|

 a complex number.
 4. Electronics.
 The maximum absolute

-value reached by a voltage or current waveform.
+value reached by a voltage or current waveform. analog A real world physical quantity

 or signal characterized by being a continuously variable representation